 Identifies a column that is included in the index but not part of the unique index key.
 The same rules apply as defined for columns of the unique index key.
-The keywords ASC or DESC may be specified following the column-name but have no effect on the order.
+The keywords ASC or DESC may be specified after column-name but have no effect on the order.

-INCLUDE cannot be specified for indexes that are defined with EXTEND USING, if nickname is specified, or if the index is an XML values index (SQLSTATE 42601).
+INCLUDE cannot be specified for indexes that are defined with EXTEND USING, if nickname is specified, or if the index is defined on an XML column (SQLSTATE 42601).